-Alan, Dan, Cat, and I had just left the library and were headed to the church on the other side of the road.
-We chatted as I led our foursome down a slope into the ditch that paralleled the road.
+Our foursome had just left the library headed to the church across the highway.
+We chatted as I led us down a slope into the ditch that paralleled the road.
 Navigating the downward pitch on the ditch and back up, I obviously underestimated the thickness of the pavement.
 The toe of my shoe caught the lofty edge of the blacktop.

-Stunned, my mind raced as thoughts dashed this way, that way . . .
+Stunned, my mind raced as thoughts weaved one way and then another . . .
 I won’t be making the Jamaican trip we’re planning with Matthew.
 Our grandson.
 Will I need plastic surgery?
 Have I been here seconds or hours?

-At some point I decided that my mind still worked, a good thing.
+At some point I decided my mind still worked, a good thing.
 Where was everyone?
 Did they notice I fell?
-The longer I laid there, it seemed I was loitering.
-(Yes, that’s the word that came to mind.)
-I imagined what my face looked like, no contender for the hard, rough surface.
+The longer I laid there, it seemed I was loitering. (that’s the word that came to mind.)
+I imagined my busted face, no contender for the hard, rough surface.
 My glasses were probably smashed to smithereens, along with my nose, cheekbones, and who knew what else.